Feyerabend/cc/ch07/addition/signals/README.md

 Understanding how to construct synthetic signals with known properties is core both for testing algorithms and for building intuition about the frequency domain.
-If you generate a signal yourself, you know exactly what frequencies it contains -- so you can immediately check whether your analysis code finds them correctly.
+If you generate a signal yourself, you know exactly what frequencies it contains--so you can immediately check whether your analysis code finds them correctly.

 A pure sinusoid at frequency $f$ with amplitude $A$ and phase $\varphi$ is: